marrow/WebCore/example/basic.md

 This illustrates an essential point: you can write a Python API first, and then *expose* it to the internet using WebCore.
 WebCore is very flexible in how it *collects* arguments for, then *invokes* your endpoint, processes the returned value, finally applying the result to the response using a *view*.

 In all of these example cases, the mime-type is being defined by the "Unicode string" *view*—`BaseExtension.render_text`—not detecting any HTML in the returned text.
 If it did detect HTML—likely tags, HTML entities—the mime-type would be defined as `text/html`, unless overridden prior to return.
+For more complete _negotiation_ of the returned content-type, please reference the `SerializationExtension`.

 > **Note:** If attempting to return XML as text, rather than returning an ElementTree object, for example, ensure you apply the correct mime-type before returning, or your XML may be delivered as HTML.